fahimshahariar1/bulldozer-price-prediction/README.md

 df = pd.read_csv("bluebook-for-bulldozers/TrainAndValid.csv",low_memory=False)
 df.info()
-Then we explore our dataset, if it has any null values, or compare the saledate with the SalePrice column and plot it to check the output
+Then we explore our dataset, if it has any null values, or compare the saledate with the SalePrice column, and plot it to check the output
 ![image](https://github.com/user-attachments/assets/15bc34b6-7a84-44d8-bfb1-7a71ee2677b6)
-See at the bottom, the saleDate column mixed because it has a different type like object
+See at the bottom, the saleDate column is mixed because it has a different type, like an object

 ![image](https://github.com/user-attachments/assets/0726b9a3-3ca5-4484-a336-1bdc5e926ae3)
 ### Parsing Dates
 When we work with time series data, we want to enrich the time and date component as much as possible
 >We can do that by telling pandas which of our columns has dates in it using the `parse_date` parameter
->parse_date is a function that converts a string representation of a date into a date object Now we will import the dataset again but this time with parse_date parameter Then if we recheck the data you'll see it has a different type for the saledate column and now if we check the scatter again, we will see it has better distribution
+>parse_date is a function that converts a string representation of a date into a date object Now we will import the dataset again, but this time with the parse_date parameter Then, if we recheck the data, you'll see it has a different type for the saledate column And now, if we recheck the scatter, we will see it has a better distribution

 ![image](https://github.com/user-attachments/assets/a3ae1e96-f22f-4440-a653-a9e13b39624e)
 ### Sort the dataframe by saleDate
-> When working with time series data, it's a good idea to sort it by date Now we will create a copy of the dataframe so that we can make changes to te copy one and it doesn't mess up the original data df_tmp = df.copy() df_tmp.head(5)
+> When working with time series data, it's a good idea to sort it by date Now we will create a copy of the dataframe so that we can make changes to the copy and it doesn't mess up the original data df_tmp = df.copy() df_tmp.head(5)
 Up next, we will
 ### Add datetime parameter for `saledate` column
-which is going to help us organize the dataframe a bit more and it will be easier to work with df_tmp["saleYear"] = df_tmp.saledate.dt.year df_tmp["saleMonth"] = df_tmp.saledate.dt.month df_tmp["saleDay"] = df_tmp.saledate.dt.day
+which is going to help us organize the dataframe a bit more, and it will be easier to work with df_tmp["saleYear"] = df_tmp.saledate.dt.year df_tmp["saleMonth"] = df_tmp.saledate.dt.month df_tmp["saleDay"] = df_tmp.saledate.dt.day
 df_tmp["saleDayofWeek"] = df_tmp.saledate.dt.day_of_week
 df_tmp["saleDayofYear"] = df_tmp.saledate.dt.day_of_year
-Now we have enriched our Dataframe with date time features, we can remove the saledate column.
+Now that we have enriched our Dataframe with date time features, we can remove the saledate column.
 ## 5. Modelling
 > We have done a fair bit of EDA, now we will try to do some modelling and build a model using Scikit learn.
-Remember you can find the right estimator or model using the scikit-learn map
+Remember, you can find the right estimator or model using the scikit-learn map
 > https://scikit-learn.org/stable/machine_learning_map.html
 Now, once we start our modelling, we will see that there are a lot of errors that we are getting.
 That's because our data is not in the best shape.
 There might be non-null values, values that might not be numbers of any kind that we can convert and so forth.
 So, our first work would be to convert those values, such as strings, to categories
 ### Convert string to categories
 > One way we can turn all of our data into numbers is by converting it into pandas categories
-> You can check few in here https://pandas.pydata.org/pandas-docs/version/1.4.4/reference/general_utility_functions.html first we will be finding all the labels or columns that has string values for label, content in df_tmp.items():
+> You can check a few in here https://pandas.pydata.org/pandas-docs/version/1.4.4/reference/general_utility_functions.html First, we will be finding all the labels or columns that have string values **for label, content in df_tmp.items():
     if pd.api.types.is_string_dtype(content):
-        print(label)
+        print(label)**
-As we do, you'd see that we have made changes to the columns that have string values, but still our dataset has some missing values that need to be filled.
-Without which we will again run into some error
+As you can see, we have made changes to the columns that contain string values, but our dataset still has some missing values that need to be filled.
+Without it, we will again run into an error
-Then we will convert them into pandas categories for label, content in df_tmp.items():
+Then we will convert them into pandas categories
+**for label, content in df_tmp.items():
     if pd.api.types.is_string_dtype(content):
+        df_tmp[label] = content.astype("category").cat.as_ordered()**
+## Fill missing values
+### Fill numeric missing values first
+We will first sort out the columns that are numeric and has missing values **for label, content in df_tmp.items():
+    if pd.api.types.is_numeric_dtype(content):
+        print(label)**
+ Then we will check which numeric column has null values **for label, content in df_tmp.items():
+    if pd.api.types.is_numeric_dtype(content):
+        if pd.isnull(content).sum():
+            print(label)**
+ Now we try to fill those missing values with the median **Fill Numeric rows with the median for label, content in df_tmp.items():
+    if pd.api.types.is_numeric_dtype(content):
+        if pd.isnull(content).sum():
+          df_tmp[label+"_is_mssing)"] = pd.isnull(content)
-        df_tmp[label] = content.astype("category").cat.as_ordered()
+          df_tmp[label] = content.fillna(content.median())**